husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 ![image](/assets/img/husarnet/console_1.png)

-In second one connect yourself with CORE2-ROS by ssh.
+In the second terminal connect with CORE2-ROS via ssh.
 Use

 ```
 ssh yourCORE2ROShostname
 ```

 then answer `yes` and type password.
-You will see Husarion graphic, it's mean that you are connected to CORE2-ROS terminal.
+You will see Husarion graphic appear- it means that you are connected to CORE2-ROS terminal.

 ![image](/assets/img/husarnet/console_2.png)

-Next type:
+Next type in:

 ```
 /opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2
 ```

-to start communication between CORE2 and linux SBC.
+to start the communication between CORE2 and linux SBC.
 You will see the list of publishers and subscribers.

 You have to create your own ROS node.
-The full instruction of creating workspace and nodes and all explanations you can find <a href="https://husarion.com/core2/tutorials/ros-tutorials/2-creating-nodes/">here</a>.
+You can find the full instruction on creating workspace and nodes explained <a href="https://husarion.com/core2/tutorials/ros-tutorials/2-creating-nodes/">here</a>.

-Open console on device you want to create workspace and type:
+Open console on the device you want to create workspace on and type in:

 ```
 mkdir ~/ros_workspace